geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 ---

+### Farewell Python2

+ObsPy `1.2.0` will be the last version to support both Python 2 and 3.
+Right after the release all Python 2 compatibility will be removed from `master` branch.
+New features after `1.2.0` will only be released with Python 3 support.
+Please consider switching all your production code relying on ObsPy to Python 3 as soon as possible.

+---

 ### New Deprecations
  * The `'domain'` keyword in the correlate function is deprecated in favor of the new `'method'` keyword to stay compatible with new SciPy versions.
 * `obspy.core.UTCDateTime`: Deprecation warnings now occur when comparing attributes outside init or comparing different precisions.